 Apprenticeships are a great way to learn the skills required for a specific occupation.
 Today there are more than 1,000 nationally recognized occupations in the federal apprenticeship registry.
-Most programs last between one and four years, and registered programs issue a nationally recognized Certificate of Completion.
-Most programs pay you a wage for the work you do as an apprentice, and some even allow you to earn an associate degree simultaneously.
+Most programs last between three and five years, and registered programs issue a nationally recognized Certificate of Completion.
+You will typically earn a wage for the work you do as an apprentice, and some even allow you to earn an associate degree (for free!) simultaneously.

 Apprenticeships are typically found in career paths that require you to be good with your hands and skilled in math.
 For example, electricians, plumbers and some automotive jobs and construction workers take apprentices.
+About 90% of apprenticeship programs are in construction industries.
 Learn more about your skills before committing to a career.